Yuck, obesity in pets... We LOVE to pamper our pooches with food don't we! It's not always

 Most people understand and are convinced that being overweight is as detrimental to pets as to people.
 However, as a veterinarian I

 have often found it hard to convince a client that their pet actually is overweight.
 That's somewhat understandable; while being too heavy

 is considered unattractive in a human, fat pets are still cute and appealing!

-about obesity, similar to the excuses we use for being overweight ourselves: "He's genetically programmed to be large."
-"He's not fat,
+myths about obesity, similar to the excuses we use for being overweight ourselves: "He's genetically programmed to be large."
+"He's not

-he's just big-boned."
+fat, he's just big-boned."
 "She really doesn't eat very much!"
 "I knew if we neutered him he'd get fat!"
-"I can't be feeding her too much - she's
+"I can't be feeding her too much -

 In pets, as in people, the cause of excessive body fat is a mundane matter of too many calories consumed and/or too few burned off.
 I

 believe genetics plays a role (Labrador retrievers get fat, but whippets almost never do) and rarely there is a medical condition that

 predisposes to obesity.
 But the vast majority of overweight pets can successfully lose weight through adjustment of their feeding and

 If you're not sure whether your pet is overweight, go to http://www.uvhberkeley.com/index.php?Page=bcs to evaluate your pet's body